AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/hybrid-client-procedure.md

 uid: gpHybridClient
 ---

-# Add a hybrid client
+# Hybrid clients

 Hybrid clients are used by native and server-side web applications.
 Authentication can be performed using any browser.
 The server-side code retrieves an access token and a refresh token can also be provided.

+## Prerequisite

+You must have the role of Tenant Administrator to add and manage clients.

+## Add a hybrid client

-Follow this procedure to add a hybrid client.
+To add a hybrid client, follow these steps:

 1. In the left pane, select **Security** > **Clients**.